-The consensus of experts varies on what the causes of morning sickness are.
-Most agree that hormonal changes probably play a role.
+The exact causes of morning sickness are still not known; however, most agree that hormonal changes probably play a role.

-Estrogen levels - experts believe it is partly due to an increase in the circulating level of estrogen, a hormone.
-Estrogen levels may be 100 times higher during pregnancy, compared to levels found in a woman who is not pregnant.
-However, there is no evidence to show a difference in estrogen levels between pregnant women with nausea and/or vomiting and those without.
+- Estrogen levels - experts believe it might be partly due to an increase in the circulating level of estrogen, which can be 100 times higher during pregnancy, compared with levels found in women who are not pregnant.
+However, there is no evidence to show a difference in estrogen levels between pregnant women with morning sickness and those without.

-Progesterone levels - when a woman is pregnant her levels of progesterone, another hormone, also rise.
+- Progesterone levels - when a woman is pregnant, her levels of progesterone also rise.
 High levels of progesterone relax the uterus (womb) muscles to prevent early childbirth.
 However, it may also relax the stomach and intestines, resulting in excess stomach acids and GERD (gastroesophageal reflux disease, or acid reflux).

-Levels of human chorionic gonadotropin (hCG) - this is a hormone produced in pregnancy that is made by the developing embryo not long after conception and later by part of the placenta.
-The hormone is released to prevent the disintegration of the corpus luteum of the ovary, thus maintaining progesterone production which is vital for pregnancy.
+- Human chorionic gonadotropin (hCG) - this hormone is first produced by the developing embryo soon after conception and then later by the placenta.
 Some experts suggest there may be a link between hCG and morning sickness.

-Sense of smell - during pregnancy there may be an increase in sensitivity to odors, which may overstimulate normal nausea triggers.
+- Sense of smell - during pregnancy, there may be an increase in sensitivity to odors, which might overstimulate normal nausea triggers.

-Evolutionary survival adaptation - some experts suggest that morning sickness may be an evolutionary adaptation which protects pregnant mothers and their babies from food poisoning - an evolved trait that protects the fetus against toxins ingested by the mother.
-If the woman with morning sickness does not feel like eating foods which may be potentially contaminated, such as poultry, eggs or meat, and prefers foods with a low contamination risk, such as rice, bread and crackers, the survival chances for her and her child are improved.
+- Evolutionary survival adaptation - some experts suggest that morning sickness could be an evolutionary adaptation that protects pregnant mothers and their babies from food poisoning.
+If the woman with morning sickness does not feel like eating foods which may be potentially contaminated, such as poultry, eggs, or meat, and prefers foods with a low contamination risk, such as rice, bread, and crackers, the survival chances for her and her child are improved.

-Adult humans have defenses against plant toxins, including a wide range of detoxification enzymes produced by the liver and the surface of tissues of various other organs.
-In the developing baby these defenses are not yet fully developed, and even relatively small amounts of toxins could be harmful.
+Adult humans have defenses against plant toxins, including a wide range of detoxification enzymes produced by the liver.
+In the developing baby, these defenses are not yet fully developed, and even relatively small amounts of toxins could be harmful.

-As a woman's immune systems are suppressed during pregnancy (probably so that her body does not reject the baby), this evolutionary survival adaptation is also seen as helping the mother.
+As a woman's immune system is suppressed during pregnancy (probably so that her body does not reject the baby), this evolutionary survival adaptation is also thought to protect the mother.

-If it is true that morning sickness is a defense mechanism against the ingestion of harmful toxins, some experts suggest that perhaps prescribing anti-nausea medication to pregnant women may not be a good idea.
+If morning sickness is a defense mechanism against the ingestion of harmful toxins, some experts suggest that prescribing anti-nausea medication to pregnant women may not be a good idea.
 In areas of the world where the mother has access to high-quality foods (with a low risk of contamination), the risk is probably small.

 Risk factors for morning sickness